 The primary analysis is usually conducted on the primary endpoints (sometimes also on key secondary endpoints) to answer the most important questions of interest in the study.
-The primary analysis should be stated in detail in the SAP and should include, but not limited to, the following: (1) statistical hypothesis, (2) statistical models and associated assumptions for adjusted and unadjusted analyses, (3) covariates to be included in the adjusted analysis and pre-defined rules of variable selection based on observed data during the analysis, including identification of timeindependent and/or -dependent confounders, risk factors, intermediate variables, and factors causing potential heterogeneity, (4) if PS matching is used, the matching ratios, matching methods including specific parameter settings (such as caliper value), and methods used to assess the matching performance, and (5) potential competing risks in the analysis of survival data.
-In addition, model assumptions, such as nonlinear relationship or non-proportional hazards, etc., should be assessed.
-For PCTs, it is recommended that the handling of covariates in the primary analysis should be the same as in observational studies, regardless of whether randomization is used, because the control of baseline comparability in PCTs (particularly for cluster randomization) is far less stringent than that in RCTs.
-For specific causal inference methods, please refer to the appendix of the "Guidance on Using Real-World Evidence to Support Drug Development and Regulatory Evaluation" [1] and other relevant literature.
-In case of limited sample sizes that permit only descriptive analyses, the SAP should provide corresponding explanation.
+The primary analysis should be stated in detail in the SAP and should include, but not limited to, the following: (1)statistical hypothesis, (2) statistical models and associated assumptions for adjusted and unadjusted analyses, 3 covariates to be included in the adjusted analysis and pre-defined rules of variable selection based on observed data during the analysis, including identification of timeindependent and/or -dependent confounders, risk factors, intermediate variables, and factors causing potential heterogeneity, 4 if PS matching is used, the matching ratios, matching methods including specific parameter settings (such as caliper value), and methods used to assess the matching performance, and (5) potential competing risks in the analysis of survival data.
+In addition, model assumptions, such as nonlinear relationship or nonproportional hazards, etc., should be assessed.
+For PCTs, it is recommended that the handling of covariates in the primary analysis should be the same as in observational studies, regardless of whether randomization is used, because the control of baseline comparability in PCTs (particularly for cluster randomization design) is far less stringent than that in RCTs.
+For specific causal inference methods, please refer to the appendix of the "Guidance on Using Real-World Evidence to Support Drug Development and Regulatory Evaluation" and other relevant literature.